 Have you been to your local Safeway lately?
 It is my favorite place to find great gluten-free foods!
 Their store brands Open Nature®, Signature SELECT™, Lucerne®, and O Organics® lines mean more affordable foods for everyone and many delicious options!
 It can help you stick to a budget!

-All you need is a gluten-free yellow cake mix and pumpkin pie filling that you make from scratch!
-This cake keeps up to 3-4 days, or you can freeze the extras so you can enjoy this cake anytime!
+- All you need is a gluten-free yellow cake mix and pumpkin pie filling that you make from scratch!
+This cake lasts up to 3-4 days, or you can freeze the extras so you can enjoy this cake anytime!

-You can find the ingredients to make this pumpkin dump cake and this delicious vegan, gluten-free almond butter cake!
+You can find the ingredients for this pumpkin dump cake and this delicious vegan, gluten-free almond butter cake!

 - One box Open Nature Gluten-Free Vanilla Cake Mix - The box was 14 ounces of dry cake mix.